Substance use treatment

 There is a range of treatment types that can address a patient’s needs, which is usually determined during an initial assessment.
 This process determines the seriousness of a patient’s substance use disorder.
 If needed, the patient will then be referred to detoxification and treatment.

 Detoxification (detox) is a drug withdrawal process in an inpatient medical facility.
 After detox, patients go to a treatment program that best fits their needs.
 This could be an outpatient, partially outpatient, inpatient, or long-term inpatient program.
 Treatment plans usually involve a combination of medication and therapies that address the full impact of substance use.
-To learn more about opioid treatment program options, visit the Department of Behavioral Health’s addiction services.

 Medication for Opioid Use Disorder (MOUD)

-MOUD, also known as medication-assisted treatment (MAT), are drugs that help people manage opioid dependance by decreasing cravings and withdrawal symptoms and blocking the euphoric effects of opioids that make them so addictive.
+MOUD, also known as medication-assisted treatment (MAT), are drugs that help people manage opioid dependence by decreasing cravings and withdrawal symptoms and blocking the euphoric effects of opioids that make them so addictive.
 Medication options include buprenorphine, methadone and naltrexone.
 A healthcare provider can help you to decide which option works best for you.
 This can happen during an assessment at a substance use treatment facility, while speaking with your doctor during an appointment, or when receiving care at a hospital or crisis center.

 Types of MOUD